| BIOGRAPHY

 education at the school of another minister 19 km from his home.
 Here he came in

+touch with classical learning, science and history.
 When 16, Thomas joined The College of William and Mary and

 graduated with high laurels in 1762.
 Although his stream was philosophy he also